WhileTruu/elm-blurhash/README.md

-# Blurhash
+# BlurHash

-Display blur hashes in elm.
+Display blurhash in elm.
 Blurhash is ["A very compact representation of a placeholder for an image"](https://blurha.sh/).
 The hash is sent as a small string (for example in a json payload) and can be loaded more quickly than a large image file.

 ![the blurhash process](https://github.com/woltapp/blurhash/raw/master/Media/HowItWorks1.jpg)